Chipembi Girls Champion Climate Smart Agriculture

 By Linda Mupemo

 The school which was founded in 1926 is run by the United Church of Zambia (UCZ).
-It is located 28 kilometers away from Chisamba Central Business District.

 On 16th October, 2023, Chipembi Girls’ School became the first secondary school in the country to host the World Food Day commemoration which was graced by heads of international organisations among them Food and Agriculture Organisation (FAO) Country Representative Suze Filippini and the United Nations Resident Coordinator Beatrice Mutali.
-This added to the long list of the school’s many firsts.

-But that is not all!
-During the 2023 Agriculture and Commercial Show held in Lusaka, Republican President Hakainde Hichilema presented the school with the prestigious Overall Champion in Beef Production Award, an award the school has been scooping five years in a row.
+Further, during the 2023 Agriculture and Commercial Show held in Lusaka, Republican President Hakainde Hichilema presented the school with the prestigious Overall Champion in Beef Production Award, an award the school has been scooping five years in a row.

 President Hakainde Hichilema presents Chipembi Girls Secondary School Head Teacher Albert Chituka with the Overall Champion in Beef Production Award at the 2023 Agriculture and Commercial show.
 Far left is Ngelenge Maliti, a pupil.
 Picture courtesy of Chipembi Girls' School Library.